camilochs/explainability-LLM-stnweb/README.md

-## Explainable AI in the Realm of STNWeb: Automating the Analysis of Optimization Algorithm Behavior with Large Language Models
+## Paper: Large Language Models for the Automated Analysis of Optimization Algorithms

-Supplementary material for the paper: "Explainable AI in the Realm of STNWeb: Automating the Analysis of Optimization Algorithm Behavior with Large Language Models"
+Supplementary material can be found [here](LLMs_STNWeb__Supplementary_Material.pdf).